pta0d/hello-world/mysandbox/sandbox_md.md

 Also in a list.
 - This is 1st level.
-- - Second level.
+  - Second level.

-Now for starting with 2nd.
+Now trying to start with 2nd.

- - Second maybe?
+- Second maybe?\
+  Also on same bullet.
- - - Or even 3rd.
+  - Or even 3rd.\
+    Again on same other bullet.

+Nope.

 ## Math & diagrams
 Trying some math.